DeathByThermodynamics/HOI4-Map-Editor/README.md

 This project is made to make modding Hearts of Iron IV more accessible, as well as increasing the efficiency of modding for experienced users.
 The current nudger tool built-in to Hearts of Iron IV requires individual file editing and game reloading to see the effects of map editing, while this application strives to achieve the same thing in real time.

-Currently working on bridging the two.
+This project was built with MapGen (a wonderful map generation tool!) in mind, and files from MapGen can be directly used in this application.

 The app can be run from the build in the zip file found in /hoi4test/hoitest3.zip.
 A build will be released once all planned features of the first stage are completed.

 ## Starting the Program